RakhithJK/BishopFox-sliver-wiki/Compile-From-Source.md

 You'll want to compile from a MacOS or Linux machine, compiling from Windows should work but none of the scripts are designed to run on Windows (you can compile the Windows binaries from MacOS or Linux).

-First `git clone --recursive` the Sliver repo, then run the `build.py` script, you'll also need to have Docker installed on the machine.
+First `git clone` the Sliver repo, then run the `build.py` script, you'll also need to have Docker installed on the machine.

 From scratch without Docker, requirements for compiling: